speppou/AFM_Nanobubble_Mapping/README.md

 Also included are instructions to hack Asylum AFM software to automatically output multiple ARDF files to Ascii to speed up analysis.

 If you want to use an AFM other than an Asylum you can either get it to output a force map in the same format (LineXXXXPointXXXX.txt) or modify the functions 'LoadDataX()' and 'LoadDataY()' in ForceMapAnalysisNanobubble.py to work with the files outuput by your AFM software.

+## Calibrated spring constant

+If you have calibrated the spring constant of your cantilever you can use the script `ForceMapAnalysisNanobubbleSC.py` to process your data and fit the gradient of the region detected as gas.